300 Main Street,

 The Oritani Theatre first opened in 1926 and was designed by architect William Lehman.
 Named for a local and long deceased Indian chief, the theatre had a single floor auditorium, the ceiling of which sported a tent-like dome made from fireproof fabric.

 For most of its life, the Oritani Theatre was operated by Stanley-Warner as Hackensack’s main rival to the larger Fox Theatre, which was directly across the street.
-Twinned in the mid-1970’s, it was then tripled before the Oritani Theatre closed in 1983, by which time it was part of the merged RKO-Stanley Warner-Century Theatres company.
+Twinned in the mid-1970’s, it was tripled on April 21, 1978 and closed in 1983, by which time it was part of the merged RKO-Stanley Warner-Century Theatres company.

 The auditoriun was demolished in 1985, leaving the front section of the building and its foyer in retail use.